Donut Lab Announces Mass-Produced All-Solid-State Battery, Claims 5-Minute Full Charge

 please provide further details.

-From the technical specifications, the parameters of this battery are indeed impressive.
+From the technical specifications, the specifications of this battery are indeed impressive.
 Donut Lab claims its energy density reaches 400 Wh/kg, significantly higher than the current mainstream liquid lithium batteries, which have an energy density of around 250–300 Wh/kg.

 Even more noteworthy are its charging and lifespan performance.
 The battery can be fully charged in approximately 5 minutes, supports up to 100,000 charge cycles, and does not require limiting the charging cap to 80%.